 You can also take this time to build your brand.
 How much effort do you spend pitching and proposing clients?
 Consider finding new ways to funnel in future clients by elevating your network.

 Living the dream freelancer, digital nomad lifestyle can be your reality.
 We're here to support you with better project management, invoice regularity, and a pipeline tool to track upcoming opportunities.
-Sign up for Hectic today and start facing your business challenges like a pro.
+Sign up for Moxie today and start facing your business challenges like a pro.